vita73/new-vita/api/api-ideas.md

 - **Theme:** Focus on the concept of "new beginnings" or "rebirth" in the context of software development.
 - **Potential Features:** Consider implementing a modular or pluggable architecture that allows users to easily customize and extend the core functionality, symbolizing adaptability and growth.

+Consider adding a contribution guide.
+Explore options for a CI/CD pipeline for automated testing and deployment.